syncfusion/smart-ai-samples/blazor/README.md

 ### SmartTextArea

-`SfSmartTextArea` is an AI-powered enhancement to the traditional textarea, offering sentence-level autocompletion based on its configuration and user input, improving typing speed and efficiency.
+The **SfSmartTextArea** is an AI-powered enhancement to the traditional textarea, offering sentence-level autocompletion based on its configuration and user input, improving typing speed and efficiency.

 ![Gif image of SmartTextArea component](SyncfusionAISamples/wwwroot/gif-images/smart-textarea/smart-textarea.gif)